Southwest Airlines Flight 345: Accident

 The aircraft landed on runway 4 with its nose landing gear touching down prior to the main landing gear.
 The aircraft's nose gear collapsed upward into the body of the aircraft, causing substantial damage to the avionics electronics bay in the fuselage.
 The aircraft slid 2175 ft on its nose along the runway, arresting off to the right of the runway pavement.
 The plane came to a stop halfway down the runway after skidding on its nose in a shower of sparks.

 As a result of the crash, the two-runway airport was closed until its rescue assets were available again.
 Two hours later, the airport's other runway reopened for traffic.
 The airport cleared and inspected the affected runway, then removed the aircraft in time for the earliest next-day departures.
 Nine occupants were treated for minor injuries, all sustained during evacuation, six of whom were taken to local hospitals.

+Passengers aboard the aircraft complained about Southwest’s handling of the incident.
+The pilot made no announcement, and the flight attendants forgot their protocols.
+The passengers were kept on board the aircraft as smoke filled the cabin for 20 minutes before finally evacuating the airplane.
+There were no emergency responders at the scene.